MadhavanAR/Agentic-RAG/README.md

 ## Contact

-For questions, issues, or contributions, please open an issue on the GitHub repository.
+For questions, issues or contributions, please open an issue on the GitHub repository.

 ---

-*Last updated: February 2025*